tushargayan2324/logistic-map/README.md

-Logistic map implemented in python and Julia.
+# Logistic map implemented in python and Julia.

-## Here, the y-axis represents the x_{n} after Nth iterations.
+## Here, the y-axis represents the x_n after Nth iterations.
 While, x-axis represents the parameter r.

 Set number of points in r to 10000 and points in X to 400 to generate this graph (for python, took around ~10 mins (on i5 8265u) to give the following graph)